 2. You have to learn how to read into customer requests to identify the strategic truths behind them.

 Jeff Bezos learned from his customer survey that customers were interested in buying all sorts of things online.
 In the hands of a lesser-skilled entrepreneur, the survey results might have seemed confusing and inconclusive.
 Should we get into groceries next?
 Some people showed interest, but not enough to make it the obvious choice.
-It’s the same story with consumer electronics, and apparel… and windshield wiper blades.
+It’s the same story with consumer electronics and apparel… and windshield wiper blades.
 There’s no clear winner, so who knows what to do next?

 Bezos, however, dug deeper into responses to uncover larger, more valuable insight: Customers were eager to shop online more.

-Product managers need to learn how to filter out signal from noise within the never-ending stream of customer requests and demands.
+Product managers need to learn how to filter out the signal from noise within the never-ending stream of customer requests and demands.
 Then they need to figure out how to think both critically and creatively to discover the most important product insights in the signals.
 These are some of the most valuable skills you can develop as a product manager:

 Qualitative Customer Feedback is Not Objective